-8. Select Create to return to the IVR Configuration dialog.
+10. To save the changes and return to the IVR Configuration dialog, click Create.

 Configure IVR handling

 All collector configurations can only take effect after IVR handling is set up.
 IVR handling can be configured to function unconditionally, in which case the system default conditions apply, and a predetermined action will take effect.